Historypin/shiftedstorage/README.md

 # ⇧📁 shifted-storage

-*shifted-storage* is a specific configuration of [Docker], [IPFS Cluster] and [Tailscale] that provides decentralized storage for a trusted network of participants or peers.
-The goal of *shifted-storage* is to serve as an alternative to bigtech storage services, that is:
+*shifted-storage* is a tailored configuration of [Docker], [IPFS Cluster] and [Tailscale] that allows a trusted network of archives back up each other's data.
+The goal of *shifted-storage* is to provide an alternative to "bigtech" storage services, that is:

 - *Decentralized* instead of *Centralized*: the software is open source and can be deployed on infrastructure that is operated by the members in their data centers,